j0giwa/ComfyLoot/README.md

 Report bugs or suggestions via the Issues tab.
 Be as concise and reproducible as possible—screenshots/logs help.

-## Known Limitations
+## Limitations

-- The pickup detection relies on inventory events; they are not 100% reliable, but other methods may break Dalamud guidelines.
+- pickup detection relies on inventory events; they are not 100% reliable, but other methods may break Dalamud guidelines.
-- The plugin relies on game memory structures; some updates may temporarily break compatibility.
+- plugin relies on game memory structures; some updates may temporarily break compatibility.
-- API lookups fail if third-party endpoints are offline.
+- API calls fail if third-party endpoints are offline.
-- UI is a mess
+- ui is a mess

+## Roadmap

+- Removal of unnecessary code (continuous)
+- Improve lootsource classification accuracy

 ## Contribute